 Most Halloween decorating advice stops at “hang some fake cobwebs and call it a night.”
 That’s not what we do here.
 A well-decorated Halloween home tells a story the moment your guests walk through the door, and it doesn’t let up until they leave.
 Every room should feel like a scene, not a clearance aisle.

 This guide covers every major room in your house, but we need to start with the principles that hold the whole thing together.
+If you’re more of a builder than a buyer, our 15 DIY Halloween decorations guide pairs perfectly with this room-by-room approach.

 The Golden Rules of Indoor Halloween Decor